ayush-trivedi-925/adopt-a-dog/README.md

 - **EJS**: Templating engine for rendering HTML pages with embedded JavaScript.
 - **Passport.js**: Authentication middleware for Node.js.
 - **Joi**: Validation library for JavaScript objects, used for server-side input validation.
-- **Data Associations** - associating user data with the respective campgrounds and comments using reference method.
+- **Data Associations** - Associating user data with the respective dog's profile and comments using reference method.
 - **Cloudinary**: Image management service for uploading and transforming images.
 - **MapTiler**: Mapping service for creating interactive maps to display adoption locations.
 - **Helmet**: Middleware for securing Express apps by setting various HTTP headers.